 Volunteers: 175 volunteers assist the Center on a regular monthly basis averaging 562 ½ hours each month.
 We couldn't open our doors without them!

-Transportation: The Center is the only agency providing both the one-ride bus tokens at half price and the reduced fare monthly bus passes.
+Transportation: The Center is the only agency providing both the one-ride bus tokens at half price and the reduced fare 31 day bus passes.

-Food: CLients of the Center may come twice a month for food assistance.
-This is particularly critical with so many individuals unemployed.
-Many children don't get the free meal program when schools are closed for the summer and during holidays, adding to their parent's financial burden of needing to provide additional food.
-Money spent on food purchases can be applied to other living expenses.
+Food: The Center is the only agency providing bi-monthly food assistance that includes fresh produce and fresh meat/poultry.
+This is particulary critical now that so many individuals are unemployed.
+Many children don't get the free meal program when schools are closed during the summer and holidays adding to the parents finacial burden of needing to provide additional food.